jbentivegna15/TIED/README.md

  npm run start-dev
 ```

-Note that node.js is required to run the project
+Note that node.js is required to run the project.